 The overarching problem that the INPHECT program addresses is two-fold:

 Society is going through a paradigm shift when it comes to the approach of (public) health.
 We are going from a disease-based system, in which we treat people when they fall ill, to a prevention-based system, in which we endeavor to prevent people becoming sick in the first place.
 Public health questions are complex (or ‘wicked’) problems by default as many different stakeholders and actors are involved, and solutions will require input from many different disciplines (the current COVID-19 crisis is a striking example).
 Moreover, due to pressures on health systems, ageing populations and other trends, public health challenges are getting more and more complex and urgent; the status-quo is not sustainable.
 Our program will introduce participants to this paradigm shift and educate them to become the public health professional of the future.

-Currently, PhD students who choose to pursue a career outside academia are not well equipped to do so.
 In order to tackle the massive challenges ahead of us, we need people with ‘21st century or wicked skills’, who know how to work together across boundaries of traditional disciplines; have an entrepreneurial mindset; can navigate complexity; and know how to develop impactful solutions in a user-centered and ‘sustainable’ way (creating true value for society).

 Given the continued uncertainty regarding COVID restrictions and capacity challenges in various buildings, this program will be delivered mainly online using Blackboard Collaborate.

 The phases of the Design Thinking and entrepreneurial process (pictured below) are used to structure our program.

 The phases of the program teaching schedule are coupled to the different phases in the design thinking process.